qarmin/czkawka/instructions/Translations.md

 Next only translated strings needs to be changed

+Such translated file, can be easily uploaded to crowdin page to increase % of translated strings

 ## Testing translation
 ### Replacing en folder
 The simplest method is to remove `en` folder and replace it with needed one.